 While it does depend on how many weeks of pregnancy you have gone through – it really depends more on the bishops score that I mentioned above.
 Some people’s cervix is VERY ready at 37 weeks (although they still wouldn’t induce you unless you had medical conditions indicating you should get baby out that early).
 And sometimes people’s cervix is still NOT ready at 40 weeks (but on AVERAGE your cervix does open/soften the further along in your pregnancy you are).

-So, basically the answer is who knows – but hopefully that gave you an idea of how long til’ you had your baby.
+So, basically the answer is “it depends”– but hopefully that gave you an idea of how long til’ you had your baby.
 Whatever way you are being induced, make sure that the health of your baby is #1 and that the healthcare providers are monitoring you and baby well to make sure things are progressing safely!

-Now is the time to get a prenatal class.
-SO many couples end up just missing out on that important step when they could have taken it before delivery.
-In just a few hours you can be prepared for your confident hospital birth in here.
+What now?
+It’s time to take a prenatal class.
+Studies show taking a prenatal class actually decreases your chance of a cesarean section.
+In just a few hours you can be prepared for your birth in here.
 In fact, I guarantee you’ll like it!

-If you’re not quite sure you’re ready for the full class, check out my free birth toolkit.
+If you’re not quite sure you’re ready for the full class, check out my free beginning prenatal class.
 It is free and can start your journey towards birth confidence!
+BUT if you’re close enough to think about an induction, that baby will be here SOON — so taking a full class ASAP is your best bet!

 Leave a Reply